-However, blog reader Wei W. requested some tips on dealing with Test Day stress.
-The fact that she posted her comment at 3AM Eastern time indicates that she might already be losing sleep over this - or just that she lives in another part of the world.
+However, reader Wei W. requested some tips on dealing with Test Day stress.
+The fact that she posted her comment at 3AM Eastern indicates that she might already be losing sleep over this (or just that she lives in another part of the world).

-Just in case it's the former, I've decided to grant Wei's wish and do a blog post on this.
-I'm not a psychologist, and I'd rather not join the oft-sketchy self-help industry or peddle CDs with the sound of waves crashing (mp3), so I've compiled several links on the topic of Test Day stress and anxiety.
+Just in case it's the former, I've decided to grant Wei's wish and do an article on this.
+I'm not a psychologist, and I'd rather not join the oft-sketchy self-help industry or peddle CDs with the sound of waves crashing, so I've compiled several links on the topic of Test Day stress and anxiety.

 The following resources are not LSAT-specific and contain some generic advice.
 However, since test anxiety is not an LSAT-specific issue, you may find some nuggets of wisdom within the following links.